Location: South Eastern, British Columbia, Canada.

-Elements: Silver, lead and zinc with minor copper, iron, arsenic, antimony and tin.
+Elements: Zinc, Silver and lead with minor copper, iron, arsenic, antimony and tin.

-Overview: The Slocan Mining District has produced more than 24million ounces of silver since the first discoveries in the late 1800s transformed this scenic wilderness into the silver-mining center of Western Canada.
+Overview: The Slocan Mining District has produced more than 24 million ounces of silver since the first discoveries in the late 1800s transformed this scenic wilderness into the silver-mining center of Western Canada.
 Klondike Silver is the dominant land-holder of the camp with a 116 square KM mineral claim block which is in good standing with British Columbia mineral titles to July 31 2029..
 Along with the 100-tonne-per-day permitted flotation mill in historic Sandon, the Company owns the past-producing Silvana, Wonderful and Hinckley Mines, other past producing mines and exploration properties.
-This land package has seen little modern exploration because of the previous fragmented ownership of the claims and the presence of overburden.
+In the past this land package saw little modern exploration because of the previous fragmented ownership of the claims and the presence of overburden.